Plaque: Victoria at St Paul's

 June 22 AD 1897

-These letter are incised into the pavement area between the Queen Anne statue and the steps to St Pauls.
+These letters are incised into the pavement area between the Queen Anne statue and the steps to St Pauls.

 Queen Victoria visited St Paul’s for her Diamond Jubilee Thanksgiving Service which, since the Queen did not get out of her carriage (lazy old thing), was held on the steps between the doors and the statue.